KnpLabs/KnpMenu/doc/02-Twig-Integration.markdown

 $rendererProvider = new \Knp\Menu\Renderer\PimpleProvider(
     $pimple,
+    // common name of the renderer used by default 'main',
     // common name for the renderer => name of the renderer in pimple array('main' => 'list_renderer')
 );